Aviation Industry Ombuds Scheme

 How the Ombuds Scheme will help Australians

 The establishment of a new independent Aviation Industry Ombuds Scheme was announced in the Aviation White Paper: Towards 2050.
 The Ombuds Scheme will develop an Aviation Customer Rights Charter to set out what the ombudsperson considers fair and appropriate treatment of customers by airlines and airports.
-The Ombuds Scheme will start operating in 2026, once it’s established by legislation.

-• drafting and consulting on the Aviation Customer Rights Charter
+• drafting and consulting on the Aviation Customer Rights Charter;

-• reviewing and producing a report on aviation industry complaints handling; and
+• reviewing and producing a report on aviation industry complaints handling;

 • establishing systems and processes to manage complaints about airports and airlines when the legislation supporting the Ombuds Scheme commences.